RECAPEM

 Epidemiology

-• The age-adjusted incidence of PSP is 7-18 cases per 100,000 persons per year for men, and 1.2-6 cases per 100,000 persons per year for women *.
+• The age-adjusted incidence of PSP is 7-18 cases per 100,000 persons per year for men and 1.2-6 cases per 100,000 persons per year for women *.

 • Risk factors:

-• Male sex with M/F ratio 6
+• Male sex with an M/F ratio of 6

 • Smoking